-History of how the Republican and Democrat parties developed during the Confederation, Confederacy, Civil war, and Abolition periods formed
+History of how the Republican and Democrat parties developed during the Confederation, Confederacy, Civil War, and Abolition periods formed

 1. ‘Federalist’ and ‘Anti-Federalist’

-The Confederation Period (different from Confederacy) officially began in 1781 when the Article of Confederation was ratified.
+The Confederation Period (different from the Confederacy) officially began in 1781 when the Article of Confederation was ratified.
 It did not include a president.
 In 1788, a new Constitution took effect and a new form of government—Federalism.

 A federalist system created a strong central government with three equal branches.
 However, not everyone preferred a government with so much power—reminiscent of British rule.
-Hence they were called anti-Federalists.
+Hence, they were called anti-Federalists.

 Split in Washington’s cabinet paved the first two political parties